crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 Ruby didn't do that.
 [Samuel Williams][] and the [async][] community built something that works with the code you already have.
 No syntax changes.
 No library migrations.
 Just better performance when you need it.

 LLM apps are where this pays off.
-Long-lived connections, streaming responses, thousands of concurrent conversations — exactly the workload where fibers beat threads.
+Long-lived connections, streaming responses, and thousands of concurrent conversations: exactly the workload where fibers beat threads.
 And your existing code doesn't have to change to benefit.

 ---